 This picture.
-It’s from the Women’s March in 2017, but the message resonates even a year.
+It’s from the Women’s March in 2017, but the message resonates even after a year.
 Maybe more, after Charlottesville and Roy Moore and #metoo and all the other mind boggling crap that happened this year.

 I didn’t vote for Trump, because I’m a pro-life Christian.
 But I’m white and I KNOW that with those lame ass pink hats and the Sisterhood of the Traveling Persistence, we made the women’s social justice movement Pinterest-able, and then acted like we invented the damn thing.

 It’s not that #metoo isn’t important, because it is and, #metoo.

 It’s not that women are not marginalized, not abused, not underrepresented, not all of it.